caio-davi/gGAN/README.md

 ```
 python gGAN.py
 ```
-Notice that is several parameters to run the Genetic GAN, bellow is the output of the help message:
+Notice that are several parameters to run the Genetic GAN, bellow is the output of the help message:

 ```
 $ python gGAN.py -h